griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 - Junction reads + Spanning read counts > 5 and junction reads >= 1
 - The fusion is not a read-through
   - Left Chr and Right Chr are different OR chromosome are the same BUT Left Strand and Right Strand are different OR chromosome and strand are the same BUT ABS(Left Pos - Right Pos) < 1,000,000 OR Fusion GeneA Name OR Fusion GeneB Name matches a known fusion driver gene
-- The fusion has large anchor support
+- The fusion has a large anchor support

-We have created [fusion review scripts](https://github.com/kcotto/fusion_review_initial/tree/main) that pull our fusions from the above-listed criteria.
-**SHOULD WE INCLUDE THE REVIEW SCRIPTS? what do you do next? -- test for binding??
-Run pvacfuse??**

 #### Example: GMB119
 <img width="1706" alt="GMB119 fusion inspector" src="https://github.com/user-attachments/assets/cbb288bd-066c-4640-8363-bb47b9df1f4e" />